As an athlete at VAAS, you have EXTRA responsibilities.

 - During Signature Project week, you must attend all of it.

-- In case of extraordinary circumstances that will intrude on completion of projects the student(s) must make a proposal of alternative means to ESBM to complete the project.
+- In case of extraordinary circumstances that will intrude on the completion of projects the student(s) must make a proposal of alternative means to ESBM to complete the project.